 Mr. Pistillo is a partner in the San Francisco office of the firm’s Federal Tax Group.
 He regularly advises on the U.S. federal income tax aspects of international and domestic mergers and acquisitions, corporate restructurings and spin-offs, matters relating to the development and exploitation of technology and intellectual property and transactions designed to change the place of incorporation of an operating company or corporate group.
 He is regularly involved in the structuring of strategic joint ventures and partnerships, including the acquisition, financing and development of real estate.
 His practice also involves structuring private equity funds and investments, the formation and operation of investment funds, a wide variety of capital markets transactions, and the coordination of tax laws in multiple jurisdictions to develop and implement cross-jurisdictional tax planning, operational synergies and tax minimization strategies.
 Mr. Pistillo also advises on the tax planning required for financial product development, renewable energy investments and financial institution and insurance company operations.

-Mr. Pistillo is a member of the Dean’s Advisory Board at Tulane University School of Law, the Planning Committee for the USC Gould School of Law Tax Institute and the Tax Review in New York City.
+Mr. Pistillo is a member of the Dean’s Advisory Board at Tulane University School of Law, the Planning Committee for the USC Gould School of Law Tax Institute and both the Tax Review and The Tax Club in New York City.
 He is admitted to practice in California, New York, Arizona and Nebraska.

 Mr. Pistillo is recommended by Legal 500 US 2015 in both Domestic Tax West Coast and International Tax.

 - SoftBank Corp. in connection with its acquisition of a 78% interest in Sprint Nextel for an enterprise value of $44.8 billion.

 - MicroPort Scientific Corp. in connection with its acquisition of the worldwide OrthoRecon operating segment of Wright Medical Group Inc.